abbes99benkirane/Foxynsta_bruteforce/README.md

-# Insta_bruteforce
+# Foxynsta_bruteforce

 ![image](https://github.com/torino64/Insta_bruteforce/assets/47543092/70e9563f-c927-4bca-956f-4738a5956773)

-Instagrame_bruteforce is a professionally crafted Python script tailored for evaluating the password strength of Instagram accounts, employing a robust bruteforce attack approach.
-This script is platform-agnostic and seamlessly compatible with Kali Linux/Ubuntu/Parrot OS operating systems, ensuring flexibility for users across different computing environments.
+foxynsta_bruteforce is a professionally crafted Python script tailored for evaluating the password strength of Instagram accounts, employing a robust bruteforce attack approach.
+This tool is platform-agnostic and seamlessly compatible with Kali Linux/Ubuntu/Parrot OS operating systems, ensuring flexibility for users across different computing environments.
 To enhance anonymity and security, Instagrame_bruteforce integrates Tor service, routing its network requests through the Tor network for added privacy and protection.

 # Installation
 # Kali Linux/Ubuntu/Parrot OS: